You have turned-in this assignment. You can review the lesson and see your previous answers.

 To give you an example, we've got here the different parties.

-in this case 'cause you've got a hundred seats, you would need more than 50, you would need more than 50 seats to win.
+In this case 'cause you've got 100 seats, you would need more than 50 seats to win.

-So check for understanding now 'cause there are some tricky concepts in that.
+So check for understanding now, 'cause there's some tricky concepts in that.

 Fill in the blanks.

-So, this side it's for the opposition party and the smaller political parties.
+So this is side, it's for the opposition party and the smaller political parties.

-So think about the people that maybe wanna challenge or they might want to question what the Government is asking and saying, they would sit on this side.
+So think about the people that maybe want to challenge or they might want to question what the government is asking and saying, they would sit on this side.

-It's organised in the same way as the Government but for the opposite side.
+It's organized in the same way as the government but for the opposite side.

 So instead of having a prime minister, they still have a leader and they're called the leader of the opposition.

-So each one, so like we have the Minister of Health, you would have somebody that's in the opposition that is doing or in the shadows and they are shadowing that role as well ready to question and challenge and scrutinise what the Government is suggesting.
+So each one, so like we have the Minister of Health, you would have somebody that's in the opposition or in the shadows and they are shadowing that role as well ready to question and challenge and scrutinize what the government is suggesting.

-And as we were saying, they're there to scrutinise and hold the Government to account for their decisions.
+And as we were saying, they're there to scrutinize and hold the government to account for their decisions.

 That's false.

-Their role is to scrutinise, challenge, and hold the Government accountable.
+Their role is to scrutinize, challenge, and hold the government accountable.

-Now, any ideas where the Speaker might sit?
-So if I said to you the Speaker leads the debates in the House of Commons and they represent the house on ceremonial occasions.
+So if I said to you the speaker leads the debates in the House of Commons and they represent the house on ceremonial occasions.

 They are assisted by three deputy speakers and they have to remain politically neutral.